AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

    Success exit.
    ```

-1. After downloading and installing the agent, you must [configure it to run](#run-the-agent) using one of the following methods:
+1. After downloading and installing the agent, [configure it to run](#run-the-agent) using one of the following methods:

    - [Service](#service) (preferred if you have root access)